Greydon Square: The Kardashev Scale Quadrilogy: 2010–2022

-In 2010, he released the first of a trilogy of albums, Type I : The Kardashev Scale, named after the method of measuring a civilization's level of technological advancement.
+In 2010, he released the first of a trilogy of albums, The Kardashev Scale (album), named after the method of measuring a civilization's level of technological advancement.
 The Type I prefix refers to the scale's classification of civilizations roughly equal to Earth's, and it is also used to identify the album as the first of the trilogy.
 The album featured the song "War Porn", performed by Square along with hip-hop artist Canibus.

 The second album of the trilogy, Type II : The Mandelbrot Set, was released in 2012.
 In addition to continuing the "Type" naming of the trilogy, the album title references the Mandelbrot set, which is a set of complex numbers used to create fractals.
 Square added the trilogy in 2015 with the album Omniverse : Type 3 : Aum niverse.
 The omniverse is the collection of this universe and all other hypothetical "alternate" or "parallel universes".

 The latest album of the saga, Type 4: City on the Type of Forever, was released in 2022.
 In addition to continuing the "Type" naming of the quadrilogy, the album title draws influence from the Star Trek Original Series episode City on the Edge of Forever.

 Also during this period, Square collaborated with nerdcore rapper Sai Phi on the album LTGU as well as Sai Phi's debut solo album Dimensions Disassembled, where he appeared alongside Iyosi Pydas and Scientifik.